mj-crawley/email-security-analyzer/Instructions.md

 Get your API key from your account dashboard

 <h2>Step 3: Download and Configure the Tool</h2>
-Download the email_security_analyzer.py file from the attached code Open the file in a text editor
+<p>Download the email_security_analyzer.py file from the attached code</br>
+Open the file in a text editor</br>
-Locate the CONFIG section near the top of the file Replace the placeholder values with your actual API keys: python
+Locate the CONFIG section near the top of the file</br>
+Replace the placeholder values with your actual API keys:</br>
+python
 CONFIG = {
     "google_api_key": "YOUR_GOOGLE_API_KEY",